-Try being very explicit while discussing the problem so that the potential sales prospect can relate with it.
+Try being very explicit while discussing the problem so that the potential sales prospect can relate to it.

 Be a storyteller and make them visualize the journey you are going to take them through.

 For creating effective success stories, you can call your current customers and ask them to narrate their experience with your product.

 Try to know what did they like or dislike about your product and how much money did they save or gained by using it.

 Some might give you interesting details that might help you while connecting with a new sales prospect.

 7. Ask relevant questions

 Cold calling rarely results in immediate sales; so instead of being impatient, focus on establishing a relationship with your contact.

 Ask relevant questions and try to collect maximum information for future interactions.